Humans-Machines/styleguide/html-css-sass/README.md

 - Avoid binding to the same class in both your CSS and JavaScript.
 This is because doing so means you can’t have (or remove) one without (removing) the other.
 It is much cleaner, much more transparent, and much more maintainable to bind your JS onto specific classes.
 - Create JavaScript-specific classes to bind to, prefixed with `.js-`
-- Don’t use data-Attributes for this purpuse
+- Don’t use data-Attributes for this purpose

 **Do**